webman-php/webman-manual/resource/doc/en/aop.md

         ],
     ],
     'aspects' => [
-        // Write corresponding aspects here
+        // Add corresponding Aspects here
         app\aspect\DebugAspect::class,
     ]
 ];

 ```

-### Configure the entry file start.php
+### Configure the Entry File `start.php`

-> We will place the initialization method below timezone, other code is omitted here
+> We will place the initialization method below `timezone`, and omit other code below.

 ```
 use Hyperf\AopIntegration\ClassLoader;